 Some of the more popular and well-known advantages include, but are not limited to: adding custom animations and directives, allows form validations and MVC pattern implementations, supports full server communications, etc.

-Now that you have some idea of just what the basic AngularJS interview questions should look like, we can transition and move on to AngularJS interview questions and answers for experienced developers.
 Don’t be intimidated with the term “advanced” – you (probably) won’t need to create a website from scratch during your job interview.
-Advanced interview questions on AngularJS simply means that your employers will conduct a deeper test of your knowledge on the topic – they might have follow-up questions, ask to give an example, etc.
+Advanced interview questions on AngularJS simply mean that your employers will conduct a deeper test of your knowledge on the topic – they might have follow-up questions, ask to give an example, etc.

 Question 16: What validations does AnguarJS support?